hai-vr/hvr-ik/README.md

 - *Self Parent Relative Rotation*: The relative rotation between that bone and the effector.

 ## Solving without Transforms

+> [!WARNING]
+> This project is under active development and has no stable release at this time of writing.
+Any class will be subject to breaking changes without any notice,
+> no matter whether something is marked as public, internal, or private.
+>
+> Current work towards using the Unity Job system and towards compatibility with the Animation Rigging package will particularly influence the instability of the API.

 The IK solver was designed to run without any access to Transform, GameObject, nor Component hierarchy during the solve.